Parbelaez/api_positive_pp5/README.md

 python3 manage.py runserver
 ```

+## Creating the apps

 OK.
 Until here we have our Django project created, and we have our DB setup.
 Now, we need to create the apps that we will use in our project.

 This is were Django Rest Framework (DRF) comes into play.
 DRF is a powerful and flexible toolkit for building Web APIs.

+To install DRF, we need to run the following command:

 ```bash
 pip install djangorestframework